 As we get older, things start needing extra care, like your teeth.
 While just about everything needs attention eventually, your teeth are one of the most essential parts of your body to take care.
-Many seniors who ignore or otherwise forgo dental care and regret that decision deeply later in life.
+Many seniors who ignore or otherwise forgo dental care, regret that decision deeply later in life.
 Many seniors start to develop health problems related to poor dental care.

 Here’s what you should know about dental care for seniors.
 This information will benefit you whether you are a senior yourself or have seniors in your family.

-What Happens to Seniors Without Dental Care?
+What Are Some Health Concerns for Seniors Without Dental Care?

 The easiest way to demonstrate how important dental care can be is to explain what can happen to seniors who lack good dental hygiene.
 As it turns out, there’s a wide variety of serious conditions requiring dental care that seniors are prone to developing.